Nastel/tnt4j-streams-ibm-b2bi/README.md

 * [Apache Maven 3](https://maven.apache.org/)
 * [TNT4J-Streams](https://github.com/Nastel/tnt4j-streams) `core` module in particular

 All other required dependencies are defined in project [`pom.xml`](./pom.xml) file.
-If maven is running online mode it should download these defined dependencies automatically.
+If Maven is running online mode it should download these defined dependencies automatically.

 ### Manually installed dependencies

-**NOTE:** If you have build and installed TNT4J-Streams into your local maven repository, you don't need to install it manually.
+**NOTE:** If you have build and installed TNT4J-Streams into your local Maven repository, you don't need to install it manually.

 Some of required and optional dependencies may be not available in public [Maven Repository](http://repo.maven.apache.org/maven2/).
-In this case we would recommend to download those dependencies manually into [`lib`](./lib/) directory and install into local maven repository by running maven script [`lib/pom.xml`](./lib/pom.xml) using `initialize` goal.
+In this case we would recommend to download those dependencies manually into [`lib`](./lib/) directory and install into local Maven repository by running Maven script [`lib/pom.xml`](./lib/pom.xml) using `initialize` goal.

-**NOTE:** `TNT4J-Streams-IBM-B2Bi` project will be ready to build only when manually downloaded libraries will be installed to local maven repository.
+**NOTE:** `TNT4J-Streams-IBM-B2Bi` project will be ready to build only when manually downloaded libraries will be installed to local Maven repository.

 What to download manually or copy from your existing IBM Sterling B2B Integrator installation: